 In an email to Privacy Affairs, Desorden commented that:

 “Basically, anyone who has ever stayed at any of their 70 luxury hotels between 2003 to 2021 has been compromised, and we mean luxury first-class hotel guests”

 According to the hackers, the 400 GB of data also includes all the hotel chain’s financial, corporate, and employee data.

 Desorden alleges that they “wiped their network of 5 servers in the heist”.

 In the email to Privacy Affairs, Desorden further disputes the Centara blog post’s use of the term “general personal data” when referring to the data that was stolen.

 The hackers claim that, in actuality, the stolen data includes information such as names, passport numbers, id numbers, phone numbers, email addresses, and check-in/departure times.

-Desorden alleges that on 26 October 2021, they reached an agreement with the hotel chain to receive a sum of $900,000 in order not to release the hijacked data.
-However, the hackers claim that in the end, this deal was rescinded by the victim, and as such, they will be releasing all the data.
+Desorden alleges that on 26 October 2021, they reached an agreement with the hotel chain to receive a sum of $900,000 not to release the hijacked data.
+However, the hackers claim that the victim rescinded this deal in the end, and as such, they will be releasing all the data.

-The hacker group posted a sample of the stolen data, which was evaluated and authenticated by Privacy Affairs.
+The hacker group posted a sample of the stolen data evaluated and authenticated by Privacy Affairs.

 The leaked data includes details such as guests’ full names, emails, phone numbers, dates on which they stayed at various Centara-owned hotels, and the total amount of money they spent at the hotel.